-So what banks need to do, is to create a financial spreadsheet which explains the most likely cash flow scenario and the impact on above covenant ratios.
-Therefore, finance professionals prepare for such discussions and calculate those ratios for the bank in order to anticipate their questions and show them that their proposition actually is fully reasonable.
+So, what banks need to do, is to create a financial spreadsheet which explains the most likely cash flow scenario and the impact on the above covenant ratios.
+Therefore, finance professionals prepare for such discussions and calculate those ratios for the bank, in order to anticipate their questions and show them that their proposition actually is fully reasonable.

 The job of investors is a bit riskier as they will invest in the equity capital of the firm.
-Also, they will need to have a more long-term view of the bank, as first, the banks get their money paid back and only afterwar investors.
-So for Equity investors, the question is: How much do I have to put in and when will I receive which return on my investment?
+Also, they will need to have a more long-term view of the bank, as first, the banks get their money paid back and only afterward the investors.
+So, for Equity investors, the question is: How much do I have to put in and when will I receive the return on my investment?

 - It sends an important signal to the investor that his needs are understood and that the business will be professionally managed.